hl7au/au-fhir-childhealth/pages/_includes/intro.md

      - a Clinical Health Interaction with a health-care provider e.g. a child’s health assessment with a GP or community nurse

      - a Consumer Health Interaction allows the consumer to input or view information through the consumer application e.g. height information.
-For the      CDHR, the consumer who has access to this information is the authorised representative of the child (e.g. parent/guardian) or a nominated             representative granted access to the record by the authorised representative (e.g. grandparent).
+For the CDHR,the consumer who has access to this information is the authorised representative of the child (e.g. parent/guardian) or a nominated representative granted access to the record by the authorised representative (e.g. grandparent).

      - a Technical Health Interaction e.g. a notification sent to a consumer e.g. a notification advising of a missed immunisation